openfuture0308/Parks-and-Weather/README.md

 # National Parks and Weather
 A site that allows users to search for national parks (making calls to the NPS API) by keyword.
 Results listed will display basic information, and each provides a link to the particular park's website as well as a page for more information.
 "More Info" will display just that, as well as asynchronously call to a weather API to display a forecast for that park!

-### Working Prototype
-You can access a working prototype here: https://evanpoe.github.io/Parks-and-Weather/

 ### User Stories

 ###### Landing Page (Importance - High) (Est: 1h)